 16.2 Notwithstanding clause 16.1 above, the Client acknowledges that the Company may be required to disclose confidential information to its legal advisers, insurers or to another party under any law requiring such disclosure and that disclosure under such circumstances will not constitute a breach of clause 16.1 above.

 16.3 The Client agrees to keep confidential any methodologies, technology, know-how, trade secrets, software and tools used, provided or developed by the Company in providing and delivering the Products and/or Services.

 17. PROTECTION OF PERSONAL INFORMATION

-17.1 The Parties hereby undertake to comply with the provisions of POPI in their dealings with Personal Information and acknowledge that they are familiar with and undertake to comply with the provisions of POPI.
+17.1 The Parties hereby undertake to comply with the provisions of POPIA in their dealings with Personal Information and acknowledge that they are familiar with and undertake to comply with the provisions of POPIA.

-17.2 The Parties acknowledge and agree that some data provided by the Client to Rödl & Partner, or to which Rödl & Partner may become privy pursuant to the Agreement, may constitute Personal Information.
+17.2 The Parties acknowledge and agree that some data provided by the either party, or to which either party may become privy pursuant to this Agreement, may constitute Personal Information.